funnyboy-roks/funnyboy-roks/README.md

 # funnyboy_roks

 Hello, I'm funnyboy_roks, or Funny!
-I have been programming for about seven years, building various applications and tools.
+I have been programming for about eight years, building various applications and tools.

-I build applications and libraries based on things that I find interesting or useful, so CLI tools, web servers, implementations for papers that I read, and more.
-Many of my projects are listed on [my website](https://funnyboyroks.com/projects), and you can see all of them in my [repositories](https://github.com/funnyboy-roks?tab=repositories).
+I build a lot of random bits of software, including libraries, CLI tools, web-sites, programming languages, Minecraft plugins, and so much more.
+The vast majority of software that I build is open-source and placed in my [repositories](https://github.com/funnyboy-roks?tab=repositories).

-I prefer to do low-level programming, i.e. interfacing directly with an operating system or even some embedded applications, but I'm also comfortable with web dev and other higher-level applications.
+I primarily do low-level programming in languages like Rust, writing software that interacts with the operating system or some embedded applications.
+I have also been known to write some Java and do the occasional web-development.

+I am also one of the core maintainers of [Basalt](https://basalt.rs), a FOSS programming competition system.
+We are always looking for new contributes and if you're new to Open Source, I'd recommend looking there!

-> If you'd like to request a tool or application, please [contact me](#contact)!
+> If you'd like to work with me, please [reach out](#contact)!

 ## Languages

-I've experimented with many programming languages, though I mostly stick to a few that can be seen below.
-(Links to my repos with those languages)
+I thoroughly enjoy programming languages and their design.
+As such, I've played around with so many different languages (and even built some of my own!), though I use a handful for the majority of my projects.

-Well Known Languages: [Rust], [C], [JavaScript]/[Typescript], [Go], [Java], C#, [Python]
+Most-used languages: [Rust], [C], [JavaScript]/[Typescript], [Go], [Java], C#, [Python]

-> _Know well defined by a history of using the language to write complex
-> programs_

 [Rust]:       https://github.com/funnyboy-roks?tab=repositories&language=rust
 [C]:          https://github.com/funnyboy-roks?tab=repositories&language=c